 Got fabric scraps?
 Learn how to make fabric coasters as a set of 4!

 As a long time quilter, fabric scraps are in no shortage in my house.
 Fabric coasters are one of my favorite scrappy projects to make.
-They are super fun, pretty easy, and make amazing gifts too.
+Making quilted fabric coasters is super fun, pretty easy, and fabric coasters make amazing gifts too.

 How to Make 4 Scrappy Fabric Coasters

-Making fabric coasters is fairly simple.
+Making DIY fabric coasters is fairly simple.
 First, let’s gather the supplies.
-To follow this tutorial, you’ll want to pick out scraps that are at least 10″ long and around 2″ wide.
-Longer is always better to have a bit more wiggle room later on.
+To follow this tutorial, you’ll want to pick out quilting cotton scraps that are at least 10″ long and around 2″ wide.
+Picking out fabric scraps that are a little bit longer is always better to have a bit more wiggle room later on.

-- 4 pieces of backing fabric – 5″ square
+- 4 pieces of backing fabric – 5″ squares

 - Cotton thread